Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

 We evaluate the convergence of $\mm$, $\ammc$ and $\ammd$ in terms of the relative suboptimality gap and Riemannian gradient norm.
 For reference, we also make comparisons against $\amm$ \cite{fan2020mm}.
 Note that $\amm$ is the original accelerated MM method for distributed PGO whose adaptive restart scheme is conservative and might prohibit Nesterov's acceleration.

-\textbf{Relative Suboptimality Gap.} We implement the certifiably-correct $\sesync$ \cite{rosen2016se} to get the globally optimal objective value $F^*$ for distributed PGO with the trivial loss kernel (\cref{example::trivial}), making it possible to compute the relative suboptimality gap $(F-F^*)/F^*$ in which $F$ is the objective value for each iteration.
+\textbf{Relative Suboptimality Gap.} We implement the certifiably-correct $\sesync$ \cite{rosen2016se} to get the globally optimal objective value $F^*$ of distributed PGO with the trivial loss kernel (\cref{example::trivial}), making it possible to compute the relative suboptimality gap $(F-F^*)/F^*$ where $F$ is the objective value for each iteration.
 The results are in \cref{fig::cube_f}.

-\textbf{Riemannian Gradient Norm.} We also compute the Riemannian gradient norm for distributed PGO with the trivial (\cref{example::trivial}) and nontrivial---Huber (\cref{example::huber}) and Welsch (\cref{example::GM})---losses kernels for evaluation.
-Note that it is difficult to find the globally optimal solution to distributed PGO if nontrivial loss kernels are used.
-The results are in \cref{fig::cube_g_none,fig::cube_g_huber,fig::cube_g_gm}.
+\textbf{Riemannian Gradient Norm.} We also compute the Riemannian gradient norm of distributed PGO with the trivial, Huber and Welsch loss kernels in \cref{example::huber,example::GM,example::trivial} for evaluation.
+Note that it is difficult to find globally optimal solutions to distributed PGO if Huber and Welsch loss kernels are used.
+The results are in \cref{fig::cube_g_huber,fig::cube_g_gm,fig::cube_g_trivial}.

-In \cref{fig::cube_g_gm,fig::cube_g_huber,fig::cube_g_none,fig::cube_f}, it can be seen that $\mm$, $\ammc$, $\ammd$ and $\amm$ have a faster convergence if the number of robots (nodes) decreases.
+In \cref{fig::cube_g_gm,fig::cube_g_huber,fig::cube_f,fig::cube_g_trivial}, it can be seen that $\mm$, $\ammc$, $\ammd$ and $\amm$ have a faster convergence if the number of robots (nodes) decreases.
 This is expected since $G(X|X^{(k)})$ and $H(X|X^{(k)})$ in \cref{eq::G,eq::lG} result in tighter approximations for distributed PGO with fewer robots (nodes).
-In addition, \cref{fig::cube_g_gm,fig::cube_g_huber,fig::cube_g_none} suggest that the convergence rate of $\mm$, $\ammc$, $\ammd$ and $\amm$ also relies on the type of loss kernels.
-Nevertheless, $\ammc$, $\ammd$ and $\amm$ accelerated by Nesterov's method outperform the unaccelerated $\mm$ method by a large margin for any number of robots and any types of loss kernels, which means that Nesterov's method improves the convergence of distributed PGO.
-In particular, Figs. \ref{fig::cube_f}(a), \ref{fig::cube_g_none}(a), \ref{fig::cube_g_huber}(a) and \ref{fig::cube_g_gm}(a) indicate that $\ammd$ with $50$ robot still converges faster than $\mm$ with $5$ robots despite that the later has a much smaller number of robots.
-Therefore, we conclude that the implementation of Nesterov's method accelerate the convergence of distributed PGO.
+In addition, \cref{fig::cube_g_gm,fig::cube_g_huber,fig::cube_g_trivial} suggest that the convergence rate of $\mm$, $\ammc$, $\ammd$ and $\amm$ also relies on the type of loss kernels.
+Nevertheless, $\ammc$, $\ammd$ and $\amm$ accelerated by Nesterov's method outperform unaccelerated $\mm$ by a large margin for any number of robots and any types of loss kernels, which means that Nesterov's method improves the convergence of distributed PGO.
+In particular, Figs. \ref{fig::cube_f}(a), \ref{fig::cube_g_trivial}(a), \ref{fig::cube_g_huber}(a), \ref{fig::cube_g_gm}(a) indicate that $\ammd$ with $50$ robot still converges faster than $\mm$ with $5$ robots despite that the later has a much smaller number of robots.
+Therefore, we conclude that Nesterov's method accelerates the convergence of distributed PGO.